IP Address to Decimal Converter

 - IPv4

-- The 32-bit Internet Protocol address format commonly written as four decimal octets.
+- The 32-bit Internet Protocol address format commonly written as four dotted decimal octets.

 - Octet

-- An 8-bit byte of the IPv4 address, displayed as one dotted decimal number from
+- An 8-bit byte of the IPv4 address, shown as one number from

 0through255. - Unsigned 32-bit integer

-- Classless Inter-Domain Routing notation, used to describe address ranges with slash prefixes.
+- Classless Inter-Domain Routing notation, used to describe address ranges with slash prefixes such as

-- An IPv4 block reserved for a defined use, such as private networks, documentation, loopback, benchmarking, multicast, or broadcast.
+- An IPv4 block reserved for a defined use, such as private networking, documentation, loopback, benchmarking, multicast, or broadcast.

 - IPv4-mapped IPv6

-- An IPv6 representation that embeds the IPv4 value in the low 32 bits after the
+- An IPv6 address form that stores an IPv4 address in the low 32 bits after the

 References: